patilninad/NIOS-II-Custom-Processor/README.md

-# > NIOS II Custom Processor Design using Qsys System Design Tool:-
+# > NIOS II Custom Soft-Core Processor Design Using Qsys System Design Tool:-
 The NIOS II embedded processor family is Altera's second-generation soft embedded processor solution.
 The NIOS II are 32-bit RISC processors that share a common instruction set architecture and are optimized for use in all of Altera's mainstream FPGA families.
 A Nios II processor system consists of a Nios II processor core, a set of on-chip peripherals, on-chip memory, and interfaces to off-chip memory, all implemented on a single Intel FPGA device.
   # Features:-
   1) Full 32-bit address space, data path and instruction set.